Built to Build: Blog

 Those 20 projects are going to come from customers.
 So we need 20 customers.

-YOU NEED TO TRACK AND CALCULATE YOUR CLOSING RATE
+TRACK AND CALCULATE YOUR CLOSING RATE

 Before you have a customer, you need a prospect.
 So, we need to determine what we call our closing rate.